Hannah D. Stetson

 • 803-227-4240

-Before joining Turner Padget, Hannah clerked for the Honorable James A. Beaty, Jr. in the United States District Court for the Middle District of North Carolina and the Honorable Margaret B. Seymour in the United States District Court for the District of South Carolina.
-These clerkships provided her with a unique perspective of the litigation process, shaping her approach to client defense and counseling.
+Hannah honed her litigation instincts through two federal clerkships: first with the Honorable James A. Beaty, Jr. in the United States District Court for the Middle District of North Carolina, then with the Honorable Margaret B. Seymour in the United States District Court for the District of South Carolina.
+This experience gave her a unique perspective on how judges evaluate cases, an advantage she brings to every client engagement.

 Administrative